NOTES TO THE COMPANY FINANCIAL STATEMENTS for the year ended 31 March 2024

 Nature of operations

-Trafalgar Property Group Plc (“the Company”) is the UK holding company of a group of companies which are engaged in residual property development and charges an appropriate management fee for general costs incurred 2023 - £78,591 (2022 - Nil).
-The Company is registered in England and Wales.
+Trafalgar Property Group Plc (“the Company”) is the UK holding company of a group of companies which are engaged in residential property development and charges an appropriate management fee for general costs incurred 2024 - £43,344 (2023 - £78,591).
+The Company is a private company limited by shares and is registered in England and Wales.
 Its registered office and principal place of business is Chequers Barn, Chequers Hill, Bough Beech, Edenbridge, Kent TN8 7PD.

 2. BASIS OF PREPARATION